About Searching

 Simple Search

 This is the easiest way to search for keywords or phrases.
-It is found on every page, allowing you to start a new search even from a results page.
+It is found at the top of every page, allowing you to start a new search even from a results page.
+It will give suggestions as you type.

 simple search box